afpineda/OpenSourceSimWheelESP32/doc/firmware/ErrorMessages_en.md

   Your custom class derived from `AbstractNotificationInterface` must return a non-zero value at `getTargetFPS()`.
 Check your custom firmware.

-- *Unable to create notifications queue*
-- *Unable to create notifications task*
+- *Unable to create notifications daemon*

   Should not happen.
 Please, open an issue.